qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

   caps_string = layer.dataProvider().capabilitiesString()
   # Print:
-  # u'Add Features, Delete Features, Change Attribute Values,
+  # 'Add Features, Delete Features, Change Attribute Values, Add Attributes,
-  # Add Attributes, Delete Attributes, Create Spatial Index,
+  # Delete Attributes, Rename Attributes, Fast Access to Features at ID,
-  # Fast Access to Features at ID, Change Geometries,
+  # Presimplify Geometries, Presimplify Geometries with Validity Check,
-  # Simplify Geometries with topological validation'
+  # Transactions, Curved Geometries'

 By using any of the following methods for vector layer editing, the changes are directly committed to the underlying data store (a file, database etc).
 In case